nomadrides/nomadrides.github.io/source/blog/articles/2016-07-06-contentful-berlin.md

 ---

 Guten Tag! it’s David!<br>
-I currently work as a [Front-end engineer consultant](http://www.davidl.fr/) in Lille, France.
-I had the chance to visit the [contentful HQ](https://www.contentful.com/about-us/) in Berlin.
+Currently, I work as a [Front-end engineering consultant](http://www.davidl.fr/) in Lille, France.
+Recently I was given the chance to visit the [contentful HQ](https://www.contentful.com/about-us/) in Berlin.
-4 Days to explore this city, meet the team, plus an amazing mission: watch the match France vs Germany in incognito mode.
+Four days to explore the city and meet the team.
+Plus an amazing mission: watch the match France vs Germany in incognito mode.
 READMORE

 ## Berlin — Capital of Germany

-During my trip, I visited a lot of places just by walking.
-It would have been a shame to not enjoy the sun and it’s easier to practice my favorite activity: __getting lost & dicovering new places__.
+During my trip, I came across a lot of nice places just by walking.
+The weather was great!
+It would have been a shame not to enjoy the sun, all this made it easier to practice my favorite activity: __getting lost & dicovering new places__.

+These are some of the places I liked in particular:
 - Alexander Platz
 - Berliner Dom
 - The Chaos Computer Club